 Admitted to US: 12/14/1819 22nd State

-The Spanish were the first Europeans to settle in Alabama followed by the French.
-When the French lost the Seven Years War Alabama fell under British rule.
-After the Revolutionary War it became an American colony.
-Alabama derived it name from the Choctaw meaning “thicket-cleaners.”
+The Spanish were the first Europeans to settle in Alabama, followed by the French.
+Alabama fell under British rule when the French lost the Seven Years’ War.
+After the Revolutionary War, it became an American colony.
+Alabama derived its name from the Choctaw, meaning “thicket-cleaners.”

 The following is a random listing of various firsts and accomplishments: